 No. We do not and cannot offer any legal advice or guidance on what actions and how you (a data controller) may need to take to comply with GDPR.
 However, please be ensured that we are committed to provide you with the tool that may help you comply with the regulations.

 We have a series of detailed articles on your data security and confidentiality with YAMM.
-We invite you to consult with these articles which can provide you explanations of what, why and how your data is processed by YAMM:
+We invite you to reference these articles which can provide you explanations of what, why and how your data is processed by YAMM:

 - [DATA ACCESS] What permissions are needed to use YAMM?